ultimate-notion/ultimate-notion/docs/usage/getting_started.md

 ## Loading a Notion page

-To try out if your integration works, just copy&paste the following code into your favorite editor or better [Jupyter Lab].
+To try out if your integration works, just copy&paste the following code into your favorite editor or better [JupyterLab].
 Replace the content of `PAGE_TITLE` with the title of the page, you granted access for your integration and make sure your token is set correctly as environment variable or in your configuration file.